The Emotional Impact of Being in a Car Accident

 Symptoms of PTSD

-Post-Traumatic Stress Disorder (PTSD) is an emotional condition that can develop in the wake of a traumatic event such as a car accident.
-Symptoms of PTSD may include intrusive thoughts, flashbacks, nightmares, emotional numbing, avoidance of certain situations and difficulty concentrating.
-Individuals may also experience sleep disturbances, irritability and difficulty maintaining relationships.
+Post-Traumatic Stress Disorder (PTSD) is a psychological condition that can develop in the wake of a car accident.
+Symptoms of PTSD may include:

 Diagnosis and Treatment for PTSD